Model theoretic events: Examples

 \section{Examples}

 In this section, we work with explicit examples.
 While the examples themselves are usually quite intuitive, the computations are sometimes a little complicated.
 We begin with two examples such that the induced structure on almost all random generic types is isomorphic to a fixed countable model.
 These are our friends from Example \ref{example:main}.
 In both cases, the measure of certain events requires integrating particular functions over type space.
 It seems that this step, the integration of these functions, is the critical step for working with specific examples.
-Different examples requires different techniques.
-Remark \ref{remark:wish} is relevant to this section.
+Different examples require different techniques.